slowernews/wisdom-tldr/README.md

 > *'Good artists copy; great artists steal.' -- Steve Jobs and others*

 > *'We can't solve problems by using the same kind of thinking we used when we created them.'*

+> *'Teach no one your tricks or they will be used against you.'*

 ===
 ###On starting vs waiting